The Gambia - The Gunjur Inclusion Project

 Playschemes - at the core of our model

-In early 2022, our project partners ran a training workshop for local school teachers.
-This allowed teachers to ask questions and describe the problems and barriers that disabled children experience and in turn that teachers face when delivering classes.
-Some outcomes were:
+Delivered training workshops for local school teachers to explore the problems and barriers that disabled children experience and in turn that teachers face when delivering classes.

 Visit disabled children in school and their teachers to check in and review the approach out of which we get training ideas for local teachers on disability and inclusion.
 The aim of this is to develop and consider the skills and resources teachers need to overcome barriers to inclusion for disabled children.